-In the Hindu mythology, every God has a weapon or an item that has great symbolic and metaphorical reference.
+In Hindu mythology, every god has a weapon or an item with excellent symbolic and metaphorical references.
 For instance, Lord Shiva is seen with a ‘Damru’ that signifies infinity.
-He is also seen with the ‘Trishul’, that stands for the three Gunas prescribed in the Dharma.
+He is also seen with the ‘Trishul’ which stands for the three Gunas prescribed in the Dharma.

-We are going to talk about the weapon of Lord Karthikeyan, the ‘Vel weapon‘, and the interesting the story behind it.
+We will talk about Lord Karthikeyan’s weapon, the ‘Vel weapon‘, and the exciting story behind it.

 How was this Vel weapon made?

-The origin, formation and the need for this Vel weapon represents an important incident that took place in the Hindu mythology.
-And its source of creation and it’s story is what makes it so much important for Lord Karthikeyan and his worshippers.
+The origin, formation, and need for this Vel weapon represent a critical Hindu mythology incident.
+Its source of creation and story makes it so crucial for Lord Karthikeyan and his worshippers.

 Origin of the Vel Weapon

-The ‘Vel’ is the weapon used by the South Indian war God-Lord Karthikeyan – the second son of lord Shiva and goddess Parvati.
+The ‘Vel’ is the weapon used by the South Indian war God-Lord Karthikeyan – the second son of Lord Shiva and Goddess Parvati.
 It is known to be a weapon that was handed over to Karthikeyan by goddess Parvati.
-According to the story behind the Vel, the weapon is supposed to have been bestowed with the ‘Shakthi’.
-Some stories state that the Vel is goddess Parvati herself.
+According to the Vel story, the weapon is supposed to have been bestowed with the ‘Shakthi’ and it is said that the Vel is goddess Parvati herself.

 During the war, Surapadman transformed himself into a mango tree, and the Vel split him into halves.
 One-half became a Rooster, and the other half became a Peacock, which became the mount (vahana) of the Lord Karthikeyan.